baselsw/BPLib/README.md

-BPLib - BlueNar One (Arduino Compatible) - Bluetooth SPP/HID Library
+BPLib - Bluetooth SPP/HID Library
 =====

 This library simplifies the communication protocol between the RN-42 (HID enabled) device and the atmega32u4.